The Strongest Weed Killer you Can Buy

 - Weed killers are more effective during the growing season as the weed absorbs the chemical much quicker.

-- Lots of reviewers were misusing the product, for example, using a weed killer on moss.
+- I saw lots of reviewers were misusing the product, for example, using a weed killer on moss.

-- Many reviewers were applying the weed killers by watering can which is wasteful, a small 5 litre pump sprayer would be better.
+- Many reviewers were applying the weed killers by watering can which is wasteful, I’ve found that a small 5-litre pump sprayer is far better, more accurate and creates less wastage/runoff.

 Alternatives I Recommend